Your generosity makes a huge difference.

 Because of out-of-state expenses, Kryssa Isobe was afraid she would have to transfer out of her beloved WSU.
 However, the Albert L. and Louise Ayars Memorial Scholarship is enabling her to finish her bachelor of elementary education degree at WSU, and she is dreaming of pursuing a master of education degree in curriculum studies.
 A Hawaii native, Kryssa hopes to become a public school educator for Hawaii’s keiki (children) and gain National Board Certification in teaching.

-You may visit here to contribute.
 Some areas to consider are: